Hiking Time Calculator

 Average2.5-3.0 mph (4-5 km/h)2.0 mph1.5 mph

-Pack Weight: Every 10 lbs of pack weight reduces your pace by approximately 5-10%.
-A 40 lb backpack can slow you 20-30% compared to day hiking with minimal gear.
+Pack Weight: Every 10 lbs of gear weight decreases absolute pace by 5% to 10%.
+Carrying a 40 lb heavy multi-day backpack will slow your movement velocity by 20% to 30% compared to hiking with a minimal day pack.

 How to Use This Hiking Time Calculator